WCBM: Lineup changes

 On October 31, 2019, veteran personality Frank Luber retired after 31 years with WCBM, 27 of them hosting "Maryland's Wake Up Call."
 Luber's co-host, Sean Casey, was teamed with former late morning host Bruce Elliott for "The Morning Drive with Casey & Elliott".
 Derek Hunter, formerly of 1090 WBAL, took Elliott's time slot, 9 to 11:45 a.m.
 Hunter departed the station in 2023.

 With the death of syndicated host Rush Limbaugh in February 2021, WCBM management decided to temporarily replace his popular early afternoon show with local programming.
 Derek Hunter was moved to Limbaugh's early afternoon time slot, with Elliott relocated to late mornings and Casey remaining as the wake-up host.

 In September 2021, WCBM began the syndication of "The Rob Carson Show" from Newsmax Radio.
-The show airs in the early afternoon slot of Noon-3 pm.
+The show airs in the early afternoon slot of Noon-3 p.m.
 "The Morning Drive with Casey & Elliott" returned after to the early morning timeslot after the change.

-As of December 2024, the station airs full local programming from 6 AM in the mornings, with syndication in the afternoon hours.
-Former Republican Congressional Candidate, Kimberly Klacik, hosts her own show on the station from 9 am to Noon.
+As of December 2024, the station airs full local programming from 6 a.m. in the mornings, with syndication in the afternoon hours.
+Former Republican Congressional Candidate, Kimberly Klacik, hosts her own show on the station from 9 a.m. to Noon.